 - 3.1 A prisoner who is given an appointment but who subsequently refuses treatment twice, for no acceptable reason, will not be given a further appointment during his/her sentence.
-If a dental emergency as defined above arises, or if a special approach is made to the Consultant in Charge (or visiting dentist where appropriate) this bar on treatment may be lifted. - 3.2 Scaling and polishing is only available to prisoners on an annual basis. - 3.3 A prisoner will only be provided with one set of dentures in any given calendar year except in exceptional circumstances and with the approval of the Consultant in Charge. - 3.4 Except in exceptional circumstances (see below) no advanced restorative treatment, e.g., chrome cobalt dentures, crowns or bridges will be undertaken within the Prison Dental Service for prisoners.
+If a dental emergency as defined above arises, or if a special approach is made to the Consultant in Charge (or visiting dentist where appropriate) this bar on treatment may be lifted. - 3.2 A prisoner will not be provided with dentures except in exceptional circumstances and with the approval of the Consultant in Charge. - 3.3 Except in exceptional circumstances (see below) no advanced restorative treatment, e.g., chrome cobalt dentures, crowns or bridges will be undertaken within the Prison Dental Service for prisoners.